Labor Day: Why We Celebrate

 Labor Day was later moved to the first Monday in September and was adopted gradually by other states, beginning with Oregon in 1887.
 By 1894, the holiday had been adopted by 31 states and in June of that year, Congress officially signed the day into law as a national holiday.

 While most of us won’t celebrate the day by listening to speeches or watching a parade, we can all take a moment to remember the workers that built this country, and all of the hard-working people who continue to make it great.
-If you’d like to learn more, here are some helpful educational resources to explore with kids:
+If you’d like to learn more, here are some good educational resources to explore with kids:

 - Learning Liftoff Activity Center: Samuel Gompers and the Labor Movement